HarrisonWAffel/gmsa-samples/README.md

 1. An Active Directory environment and Domain
 2. A machine running Microsoft SQL Server which is joined to the Active Directory Domain.
-   1. The required Users and gMSA accounts must be configured in both Active Directory, as well as within MS SQL server (to allow for CRUD requests)
+   1. The required Users and gMSA accounts must be configured in both Active Directory, and within MS SQL server (to allow for CRUD requests)
 3. A Windows Kubernetes cluster, with Windows nodes that are NOT domain joined.
    1. As the Windows node will not be domain joined, you will not be able to address the MS SQL server by name (as the node will have no way to contact the Active Directory DNS server).
 4. A solution for integrating gMSA accounts into containerized workloads, such as [rancher-plugin-gmsa](https://github.com/rancher/rancher-plugin-gmsa)